ibm-cloud-docs/codeengine/subscription-cos.md

 ## Set up the {{site.data.keyword.cos_full_notm}} event producer
 {: #setup-cosevent-producer}

-Your {{site.data.keyword.cos_short}} bucket must be a regional bucket located in one of the following regions: `us-south`, `eu-de`, `eu-gb`, `jp-tok`, or `jp-osa`.
+Your {{site.data.keyword.cos_short}} bucket must be a regional bucket located in the same region as your project.
 Cross-region and single-site buckets are not supported.
 For more information about setting up buckets, see [Getting started with {{site.data.keyword.cos_short}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).

 To see the buckets and their associated regions by using the CLI,